 Trekking, white water rafting, paragliding (it’s an awesome way to see places!), and diving are fabulous sports to try while you’re away.
 But accidents do happen.
 And they’re expensive to deal with if they happen.

-What do you need to take into account when buying Travel Insurance for Colombia?
+What do we take into account when we’re buying Travel Insurance for Colombia?

-The altitude to which you plan to travel
+The altitude in Colombia to which we plan to travel

 Colombia is a delight for adventure junkies.
 You can bungee jump, white-water raft, go canyoning, you can go to the Amazon.
-Swim with dolphins, go mountain biking, rock climbing, paraglide, zip line, and paraglide.
+You can swim in a lake with piranhas (we didn’t).
+You can swim with dolphins, go mountain biking, rock climbing, paraglide, zip line, and paraglide.
 In Colombia, you can even play with gunpowder.
-If you plan to undertake any of these activities, then you need to ensure that it’s specifically covered on your insurance.
+If you plan to undertake any of these activities, then it’s worth considering your insurance coverage.

 Where you are when you take out the insurance policy